bahaidev/textbrowser/README.md

 # TextBrowser

 *Please note that this project, while now preliminarily functional, is in its early stages.
-Its currently slow loading times (particularly for large files) relates to the fact that the code is currently downloading the files in full and then processing them; the next step is for us, while informing the user we are downloading the files, is to add them into IndexedDB; eventually, we also hope to provide an option to pre-process live on the server (probably Node.js), but we are attempting to follow the "offline first" motto.*
+There are some bugs to iron out such as with localization.*

-*TextBrowser* supports power-user browsing of arbitrary multi-linear texts.
+*TextBrowser* supports power-user browsing of arbitrary multi-linear texts following the "offline first" motto.

 The splash page for the texts is an internationalized interface that allows for selection by the user of their desired interface language,